The Pope on Panhandling

 As part of our year-long theme to explore and deepen our understanding of the UU Principles, the Fellowship will host a topical film screening and dinner benefit.
 The evening will begin with hors d’oeuvres and drinks at 5 pm, then the screening followed by dinner and a curated discussion about the film.

-Register after the service at the Fellowship starting on October 15 or click [here].
+Register after the service at the Fellowship starting on January 7 or click here to register online.

 Thoughts from Rev Russ